zachszeto/chessEngine/README.md

 To improve our runtime and efficiency, I'll use  utilize Lazy SMP, allowing our chess engine to efficiently search and evaluate multiple positions concurrently.

-Throughout the project I hope to learn the nuiances to C programming, implementing various data structures and algorithms essential for chess engines.
+Throughout the project I hope to learn the nuances to C programming, implementing various data structures and algorithms essential for chess engines.
 By the end, we'll have a fully functional chess engine that showcases the application of what I have learned.